conarwelsh/nettuts-laravel4-and-backbone/README.md

-Now that we have all of our tests in place, let's run PHPUnit again to watch them fail.
+Now that we have all of our tests in place, let's run PHPUnit again to watch them fail!

 	vendor/phpunit/phpunit/phpunit.php